 XIV.
 Intra-Entity Expense (68900-68999)

-To record activity that was previously recorded as a transfer-out (account category 68000-68899) between a fund of the primary government and a component unit or between two component units, including non-employer contributions made by the State to MPERA or TRS.
+To record activity as a transfer-out, between a fund of the primary government and a component unit or between two component units, including non-employer contributions made by the State to MPERA or TRS.

 XV.
 Debt Service (69000-69999)